 By using the above documentation that we receive from you, the Office of Financial Assistance will verify your information.
 If a discrepancy or conflicting information is found, we may need additional documents from you to complete the verification process.
 Our office will notify you in writing if an item is missing or incomplete in order to complete this review.
 Please note that if you do not use the IRS Tax Data Retrieval Tool when completing the FAFSA, we will need a copy of the IRS Tax Return Transcript for both the student and parent(s), if dependent.

 If you will be transitioning from the Part-Time Studies division to the full-time day program in pursuing your first bachelor's degree and will be assessed the full-time day program rates, you may be eligible for Villanova University Grant.
-In order to apply for and be considered for Villanova University Grant, you will need to submit a 2013-2014 CSS PROFILE and also contact the Office of Financial Assistance in writing with the change in your academic plans.
+In order to apply for and be considered for Villanova University Grant, you will need to submit a 2014-2015 CSS PROFILE, College Board Verification Worksheet, Signed copy of your 2013 U.S. Federal Income Tax, with all schedules & forms, 2013 W2s & 1099s and also contact the Office of Financial Assistance in writing with the change in your academic plans.
 The Office of Financial Assistance will not review for Villanova University Grant unless these steps are completed.

 All undergraduate students who file a FAFSA are eligible to borrow Federal Direct Loans, which can be subsidized and/or unsubsidized.
-Direct Subsidized Loans are available to students who demonstrate financial need.
+Direct Subsidized Loans are available to students who demonstrate financial need while the Direct Unsubsidized Loans are awarded to students regardless of financial need.

 First-time undergraduate students who file a FAFSA are reviewed for the following forms of aid: